microsoft/microsoft-ui-xaml-specs/active/Expander/Expander.md

 # Background
 <!-- Use this section to provide background context for the new API(s)
 in this spec. -->
-This spec corresponds to [this issue](https://github.com/microsoft/microsoft-ui-xaml/issues/3279) on the WinUI repo.

 <!-- This section and the appendix are the only sections that likely
 do not get copied to docs.microsoft.com; they're just an aid to reading this spec. -->